 - a.
 Patient name (including first name and last name)

 - b.
 Patient ID

 - c.
 Bed number

 - d.
 Device name

-- 2. Alarm symbol: indicates the status of the alarm system:

-- indicates that all the alarms are paused.

-- : indicates the alarm audio is turned off.

-- minicates that the alarm system is reset.

-- 3. Mindray Patient Area Network (herein abbreviated as MPAN) indicator

-- Indicates that the telemetry monitor is not paired with the BP10 or one telemetry monitor is not connected to another telemetry monitor for configuration transfer.
+- If the patient name and patient ID of the telemetry monitor are dimmed grey when it is connected to the CMS, please check the version of the CMS and make sure it is 04.04.00 or above. - 2.
+Alarm symbol: indicates the status of the alarm system: - Xerial context indicates that all the alarms are paused. - indicates the alarm audio is turned off. - 3.
+Mindray Patient Area Network (herein abbreviated as MPAN) indicator - Indicates that the telemetry monitor is not paired with the BP10 or one telemetry monitor is not connected to another telemetry monitor for configuration transfer.

-- Indicates that the telemetry monitor is paired with the BP10 successfully or configuration transfer of the telemetry monitors in progress. - 4.
-Wireless symbol - Intlindicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is very good.
-Stable data transmission via wireless network can be guaranteed. - Indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is good.
-Stable data transmission via wireless network can be guaranteed. - Indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage can basically meet the requirements.
-Stable data transmission via wireless network can be guaranteed. - all indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is weak.
+- Mindicates that the telemetry monitor is paired with the BP10 successfully or configuration transfer of the telemetry monitors in progress. - 4.
+Wireless symbol - indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is very good.
+Stable data transmission via wireless network can be guaranteed. - indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is good.
+Stable data transmission via wireless network can be guaranteed. - indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage can basically meet the requirements.
+Stable data transmission via wireless network can be guaranteed. - indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is weak.
 Wireless offline may occur. - Indicates that the telemetry monitor has been connected to the wireless access point and the signal coverage is very weak.
-Wireless offline would occur. - Mindicates that the telemetry monitor is not connected to the wireless access point. - 5.
+Wireless offline would occur. - indicates that the telemetry monitor is not connected to the wireless access point. - 5.
 Battery symbol